murraycoding/Python-Game/README.md

 ### October 7, 2020
 Before, enemies were only eliminated by being shot.
 Now, if an enemy moves past the player (off screen to the left) then it is considered "eliminated" and a new enemy appears on the right hand side of the screen.
 As of right now, only 10 randomly generated enemies are on screen at once.
 The enemies can also fire back at the player.
 If an enemy laser hits the player, it is removed from the screen and an action can occur (such as damage to the player).

+### October 8, 2020
+The player now can pick up extra health, the health will generate randomly on screen and be erased after 5 seconds.
+A new enemy class was also introduced.
+I also created a generic power up class for later use in weapon upgrades.